-- The practice recorded and analysed significant events and complaints and cascaded learning to staff. - Staff had received safeguarding and whistleblowing training and knew the processes to follow to raise any concerns. - There were sufficient numbers of suitably qualified staff to meet the needs of patients. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment were readily available. - Infection control procedures were in place and the practice followed published guidance. - Patient's care and treatment was planned and delivered in line with evidence based guidelines, best practice and current legislation. - Patients received clear explanations about their proposed treatment, costs, benefits and risks and were involved in making decisions about it. - Patients were treated with dignity and respect and confidentiality was maintained. - The appointment system met the needs of patients and waiting times were kept to a minimum. - There was an effective complaints system and the practice was open and transparent with patients if a mistake had been made. - The practice was well-led and staff felt involved and worked as a team.
+- The practice recorded and analysed significant events and complaints and cascaded learning to staff. - Staff had received safeguarding and whistleblowing training and knew the processes to follow to raise any concerns. - There were sufficient numbers of suitably qualified staff to meet the needs of patients. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment were readily available. - Infection control procedures were in place and the practice followed published guidance. - Patient's care and treatment was planned and delivered in line with evidence based guidelines, and current legislation. - Patients received clear explanations about their proposed treatment, costs, benefits and risks and were involved in making decisions about it.